Not Safe for Dogs

 Preparation & Serving

-Check ingredients.
-Call vet if significant amount consumed — garlic toxicity concern.
+Check for onion and garlic powder.
+Call vet if significant amount consumed — hemolytic anemia develops over days.

 Portions & nutrition